CoderPuppy/cli-parser/README.md

 Yeah you problably already guessed that.

 This is a parser to parse a commandline into arguments 0 generally being the command.
-It uses the AMD module format. (or what ever it's called) And in my example is load by require.js
+It uses the AMD module format. (or what ever it's called).
+And in my example is load by require.js.
 But could be loaded by any AMD-module-format-compatible loader.

 # Directory Structure